Adolescents and Adults Living with Perinatal HIV cohort

 When did it take place?

-AALPHI reached its recruitment target for perinatally HIV infected young people in November 2014.
+May 2012 onwards.
+AALPHI reached its recruitment target for perinatally HIV positive young people in November 2014.

 Where did it take place?

-The study is taking place in the UK in NHS clinics and HIV voluntary groups.
+The study took place in the UK in NHS clinics and HIV voluntary groups.

 Who was included?